-Take Part in Blackpool Carnival
+How to Take Part in Blackpool Carnival

-As with the other Fylde Coast galas, there will be a Carnival Queen and Retinue.
+Blackpool schools, children’s groups, sports groups, adult organisations and businesses are all welcome to join the Blackpool Carnival Parade.
+As with the other Fylde Coast galas, there’s a Carnival Queen and Retinue.
 All of the Gala Royalty from other local events are invited to take part.

 Blackpool Carnival is NOT organised by Live Blackpool.
 Please contact the event organisers for more information.
 All details correct at time of publication.

 Take a look at this British Pathe clip of the first event –

 While you’re here…

-Have a look at the homepage of the Live Blackpool website for more of the latest updates.
+Go to the homepage of the Live Blackpool website for the latest updates.

 Love the Fylde Coast?
-Sign up for your weekly email newsletter.
+Sign up for your email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 Booking a stay?
 Pick a safe, clean and legal place to stay, at the very best price.
 Book with the Visit Fylde Coast and StayBlackpool guide.